By Linda Pashaj | Published on July 18, 2020

 Metasearch Bookings: Travel metasearch engines give users one place to compare rates from various online travel agencies, marketplaces, and even hotels’ own websites.
 The biggest players in travel-related metasearch include Google, TripAdvisor, Kayak, and Trivago.
-With Google’s introduction of hotel campaigns and vacation rental inventory, accommodation providers can now get listed on search and map results alongside OTA partners.
+With Google’s introduction of Free Booking Links and vacation rental inventory, accommodation providers can now get listed on search and map results alongside OTA partners.
 To stay competitive at the metasearch level, hotels must count on a booking engine with real-time pricing and availability updates.

 Your Bookings, Your Terms: Your website is your shop where visitors can get inspired, browse, and ultimately confirm their booking without interruption from a 3rd party intermediary or intervention from your front desk or sales team.
 A direct reservation means that it is your property that “owns the reservation,” the data, and guest relationship.
 Your terms and conditions apply with regards to cancellations, payments, and other house rules.
 You’ll be able to interact with guests right away and directly, without an intermediary.

 Guest Loyalty: A hotel booking engine is a must-have for a guest loyalty strategy.
 Whether you’re running a marketing campaign to engage returning guests or capture new ones via referrals, the most efficient and profitable way to process these reservations, while guaranteeing a smooth guest experience, is via your own direct bookings system.

 Brand Awareness: For growing businesses in travel, establishing a unique brand is of significant importance.
 Besides showcasing your property’s unique value proposition, your brand helps build trust and loyalty in a B2C landscape, such as hospitality.
 Once you’ve defined your brand attributes, from the logo and colors to your brand personality, your website is the perfect place to start applying them.
 Look for a customizable booking engine that you can adapt to your brand.